-The decision to have cataract surgery in Springfield MO starts with a personalized evaluation by one of our expertly-trained and board-certified ophthalmologists.
+The decision to have cataract surgery at Missouri Eye Institute starts with a personalized evaluation by one of our expertly-trained doctors.
 We will examine each eye thoroughly to determine if cataracts are the primary cause of blurry vision.
-There are many conditions of the human body that can affect your eyesight, but if it is determined that cataracts are causing a loss of vision, your surgeon will discuss with you the various treatment options available.
+There are many conditions of the human body that can affect your eyesight, but if it is determined that cataracts are causing a loss of vision, your doctor will discuss with you the various treatment options available.

 All cataract surgeries require removal of the cataract by use of phacoemulsification and/or femtosecond laser-assisted cataract surgery.
 This painless phacoemulsification process uses gentle ultrasound waves to remove the hardened cataract.
 The painless femtosecond laser can also be used to soften cataracts.
-Once the cataract is removed, a synthetic intraocular lens implant (IOL) is used to replace your natural lens.
-The IOL, based upon previous calculations and measurements taken at your initial evaluation, will help to correct your vision at distance, near, or both.
+Removing the cataract requires that an artificial lens be placed in the eye.
+This intraocular lens (IOL), based upon previous calculations and measurements taken at your initial evaluation, will help to correct your vision at distance, near, or both.
+The main benefit of cataract surgery is to replace the clouded cataract lens with a clear implant, and this in turn improves your potential vision.
+Once you have decided to pursue cataract surgery, you will need to make additional decisions about which type of intraocular implant you would like.